-The game runs for three months, with the first month being a practice month.
-You should start to buy and sell stocks now.
+The game runs for two periods.
+You should start to buy and sell stocks straight away.
 You start with a portfolio value of $100,000.
-Your portfolio value over months two and three will be used to calculate your Game score for the class.
+Your portfolio value over each period will be used to calculate your Game score for the class.
 (Worth 200/1000 points.)
 Here’s an example of how it will be scored:

 Let’s say your portfolio is worth $110,000 at the end of the first period.
 You continue to trade over the next period and it’s worth $115,000, which is a 4.54% gain.
 During the same period, the S&P500 only gains 2.00%, so your relative gain is +2.54 percentage points (pp).

 Even if your portfolio value goes down, but less than the S&P500 index goes down, you would still show a relative gain.